venkatamamidibathula/CKA/README.md

 **Version upgrade in Kubernetes**

 kubeapi server is the heart of all control plane components.
-So you should always have it as the highest version
+So you should always have it as the highest version.

+The controller-manager and kubescheduler can be one version lesser than kubeapi server but never greater than kubeapi server version.

+The kubelet and kubeproxy can be two versions lower than kubeapi server but never greater than kubeapi server version.

 ![Alt Text](https://github.com/venkatamamidibathula/CKA/blob/develop/versionupgrade.png)

+The server upgrade process complexity depends on how its setup.

+If the kubernetes is setup on cloud managed platform like GKE the process will be pretty staright forward.

+If the kubernetes is setup using kubeadm tool, you have to upgrade the kubeadm tool first, then master node and then worker nodes.

+**Note**: When you upgrade the nodes using the kubeadm tool only controlplane components get upgraded not the kubelet so you have to explicitly upgrade kubelet when upgrading using the kubeadmin tool.

+When setup your cluster using the kubeadm tool all the control plane components will be deployed as pods in master node therefore there is a presence of kubelet on master node when using the kubeadm tool.